brayvid/AppliedComputation/README.md

 Run_SolveLaplace.m: Provide a domain and boundary conditions and run to solve Laplace's equation in the interior.

-(All other functions in the repository are called by the above scripts and not run with directly)
+(All other functions in the repository are called by the above scripts and not called directly)